 - Shipments by courier are entirely at sender's charge.

-Article 5.
-DCP submitted to pre-selection
+Article 4.
+DCP for pre-selection

 Article 6.
-Subtitling
+Subtitles

 6.1 All films selected by Giornate degli Autori must be presented in Venice in the original version with Italian subtitles on the print.